Roger Skraba: Minnesota House of Representatives

-Skraba was elected to the Minnesota House of Representatives in 2022, defeating DFL incumbent Rob Ecklund by 15 votes.
-According to Minnesota state election law, an automatic recount occurred, after which Skraba was declared the winner by 15 votes.
+Skraba was elected to the Minnesota House of Representatives in 2022.
+He first ran for the state House in 2002 as the Independence Party nominee, finishing third behind Republican Tom Porter and Democrat David Dill.
+He ran again in a 2015 special election after Dill died, and lost to DFL nominee Rob Ecklund.
+Skraba defeated Ecklund in 2022 by 0.07 percent, triggering an automatic recount under state law, after which Skraba was declared the winner by 15 votes.

 Skraba serves on the Capital Investment, Environment and Natural Resources Finance and Policy, and Legacy Finance Committees.